junxit/us-congress-bills-116/bill.md

 ## § 5.
 Photovoltaic device recycling research, development, and demonstration

-- **(a)** *In general* In carrying out the program, the Secretary shall award, on a competitive, merit-reviewed basis, multiyear grants to eligible entities for research, development, and demonstration projects to create innovative and practical approaches to increase reuse and recycling of photovoltaic devices.
+- **(a)** *In general* In carrying out the program, the Secretary shall conduct research, development, and demonstration projects, in accordance with section 2(b), to create innovative and practical approaches to increase reuse and recycling of photovoltaic devices.
-- **(b)** *Purpose* The Secretary shall award grants under subsection (a) for projects that address—
+- **(b)** *Purpose* The Secretary shall award grants and enter into contracts and cooperative agreements under subsection (a) for projects that address—
   - **(1)** technology to increase the efficiency of photovoltaic device recycling and maximize the recovery of valuable raw materials for use in new products while minimizing the life-cycle environmental impacts such as greenhouse gas emissions and water usage;
   - **(2)** expanded uses for materials from recycled photovoltaic devices;
   - **(3)** development and demonstration of environmentally responsible alternatives to the use of hazardous materials in photovoltaic devices and the production of such devices;